 mobile phones that can take photos are everywhere, so the chance of evidence reaching the public domain is greater than ever before

-increased willingness of the media to publicise the issue
+increased willingness of (fringes of) the media to publicise the issue

 a cultural backdrop involving the progressively earlier sexualisation of children